viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 downloaded into the browser's Downloads directory/folder.
 If there already exists a file with that name, the system will use a variant of the name as per its usual conventions (such as appending "(1)" to the name).

+Note that Ctrl-s/Cmd-s would not save the crossword when you're editing a clue annotation (Ctrl-s is used for adding "strike-through" formatting in that context).
+You can simply click somewhere outside the annotation-editing box and then use Ctrl-s to save the crossword, if desired.

 The Save menu also lets you change some settings: